jamesbaker1901/vim-go-ide/README.md

 | `U` | *Show GoDoc* `U` (`<shift>+u`) will display the GoDoc for a selected function in a pop up window. |
 | `,rn` | *Rename* `,rv` (`<leader>rn`) will rename the selected variable/func/etc. and all referenced instances of it. |

-## File/Project Navigation with NERDTree
+## File Navigation with NERDTree
 The excellent [NERDTree](https://github.com/preservim/nerdtree) plugin gives us a nice little file browser in a right aligned window by pressing `<ctrl>+n`

 _insert fancy gif here!_

-We can get move back to the main editing window without closing NERDTree with the shortcut `<ctrl>+ww`, otherwise, `<ctrl>+n` will close the NERDTree window and return focus to our previous editing window.
+We can move back to the main editing window without closing NERDTree with the shortcut `<ctrl>+ww`, otherwise, `<ctrl>+n` will close the NERDTree window and return focus to our previous editing window.

 If you enjoy having the NERDTree file browser displayed automatically when starting vim, add the following to your `init.vim`:
 ```